Top 5 Multi-Currency Accounts (From an Industry Insider)

 A huge barrier for most.

-IS HSBC FOR ME?
+IS HSBC EXPAT FOR ME?

 If you like the security of a mainstream bank and aren’t too worried about cost, then yes.